 3pm–4pm Castles of the Later Middle Ages

 The period between Dover’s construction in the 1180s and the siege of 1216 was a major turning point in the history of castle design.
-Partly because they were seen as vulnerable to new weapons of attack, great towers fell out of favour in the thirteenth century, when curtain-wall castles became the new norm: witness, for example, the great string of such fortresses built by Edward I at the end of the thirteenth century to subdue Wales.
-In the later Middle Ages, however, new castles were less viable as fortifications, but continued to be built because of their symbolic role.
+Partly because they were seen as vulnerable to new weapons of attack, great towers fell out of favour in the thirteenth century.
+Curtain-wall castles, like the ones built by Edward I in Wales, became the new norm.
+In the later Middle Ages, new castles were less viable as fortifications, but continued to be built because of their symbolic role.
 As we discover, however, symbolism was present in castle design from the very first, as a final examination of Dover will show.

 Tour dates & prices